 - There’s no Print, Book, Web, Map or Slideshow modules in Lightroom.
 That means you can’t make funky postcards like this to show off your best photos.

-My tutorial Which Lightroom Version Do I Need? has the details.
+And my tutorial Which Lightroom Version Do I Need? has more details.

 Quick tip: What version of Lightroom do you have?